seon9cho/COVID-DataAssimilation/README.md

 - Update the parameters using the gradients found and a predefined learning rate
 - Repeat until convergence

 For this problem, we used a learning rate of 1e-4 for the coefficients of $k$ and $q$, and 1e-7 for the initial value parameters.
 Convergence was reached after around 450 iterations.
+Below shows how well the $I$ and $R$ functions fit with the data and the observation functions.